Jackevans47/Quiz/TESTING.md

    - Using lighthouse in devtools, I confirmed that the quiz accessible, performs well and all design choices allow the text to be readable.

      ![lighthouse report](https://github.com/Jackevans47/Quiz/assets/148341732/c576591f-f316-48f4-b2b6-0f157a3df399)

+---
+## Bugs
++ ### Solved bugs
+1. Encountered issue where i originally tried to impliment a restart button at the end by renaiming the start quiz function, it would take  me back to the first question instead of the welcome page.
+This was respolved by creating a Play again button instead that would return to the start page.

+2. Encountered issue allowing users to continue to select other potions after selecting their answer.
+This was resolved by implementing  button.disabled = true; inside the array that determines which answer is true.
++ ### Unsolved bugs
+  - None.